jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 MR. KORMAN: Well, my understanding—
 </P><P>
-MR. JUSTICE FRANKFURTER: He may have done so from the bench, but so far as my reading goes, which is all I have in these matters, I did not see that that issue was in contest between the
-<a name="page11"></a>judge who wrote the majority opinion and the judge who wrote the dissent.
+MR. JUSTICE FRANKFURTER: He may have done so from the bench, but so far as my reading goes, which is all I have in these matters, I did not see that that issue was in contest between the judge who wrote the majority opinion and the judge who wrote the dissent.
 </P><P>
 MR. KORMAN: I don't think it was in contest between those two, no.
 </P><P>